pretix/pretix/doc/plugins/pretixdroid.rst

              general-purpose :ref:`rest-api` that not yet provides all features that this API provides, but will do so in the future.

+.. versionchanged:: 1.12

+   Support for check-in-time questions has been added.
+The new API features are fully backwards-compatible and negotiated live, so clients which do not need this feature can ignore the change.
+For this reason, the API version has not been increased and is still set to 3.

 .. http:post:: /pretixdroid/api/(organizer)/(event)/redeem/

    Redeems a ticket, i.e. checks the user in.